GST Calculator

 Is GST the same as VAT?▾

-Yes — GST and VAT are economically identical taxes.
-Both are collected at each stage of the supply chain, and the end consumer bears the full cost.
-The name differs by country.
-The UK and EU use 'VAT'; Australia, NZ, Canada, and India use 'GST'.
+Yes — GST and VAT are economically and mechanically identical taxes.
+Both are collected at each stage of the supply chain, with businesses claiming credits for tax paid on inputs.
+The end consumer bears the full tax cost.
+The difference is purely in naming: the UK and most of Europe call it VAT; Australia, New Zealand, Canada, and India call it GST.
+The calculation formulas are identical.

 Related Calculators